 Whenever one of us falls ill, the sickness infects many others.
 We can’t tell whether it’s because of bad water, stress, close quarters, lack of food, or all of them.

 We listen to the news on the radio, as there is no internet connection.
-We hear about many people dying, but we don’t know whether it might be a dear friend, a relative, or neighbors.
+We hear about many people dying, but we don’t know whether it might be a dear friend, a relative or neighbors.
 That is, unless someone calls and and tells us.
-News reports sometimes mention family names, but not the first names of martyrs.
+News reports sometimes mention family names, but not the first names.
 Many times, entire families are killed and buried without anyone learning their names, so they aren’t identified.
-And the martyred aren’t given proper burials.
+And the dead aren’t given proper burials.

 Our situation worsens.
 This morning, Laya wakes me up, telling me she’s hungry.
-We find the markets are empty, except for some lentils and three small containers of baby food for Ayla.
-We have no breakfast, as there is no cheese or anything.
-Even our spaghetti is finished.
+We find that the markets are empty, except for some lentils and three small containers of baby food for Ayla.
+We have no breakfast, since there is no cheese or really anything else.
+Even the spaghetti is gone.

 We still have some flour, but there’s no gas to make bread.
 The men go out to buy firewood so we can cook, but they find none of that, either.

 We are not afraid of dying.
-What we are afraid of is that we may witness every member of our family being cut to pieces and murdered, and yet we are still alive.
+What we are afraid of is that we may witness every other member of our family being killed, and yet we are still alive.

 We cannot be refugees again.
 This is our home and our land.